 After due consideration of all the facts and evidence they consider relevant, the Complaints Appeal Panel will reach a decision, and may make recommendations which it shall endeavour to implement within 10 working days of the hearing.
 Any decision reached that may have financial implications for the school will need the appropriate approval from the relevant authorities e.g. Governing Body or Trust Board, although any such approval must be compatible with the decision of the Complaints Appeal Panel.

-The Complaints Appeal Panel’s findings will be sent by the Clerk in writing to the parents/carers, the Chief Executive, the Governors, the Trust and, where relevant, the person complained of within 10 working days of the hearing.
+The Complaints Appeal Panel’s findings will be sent by the Clerk in writing to the complainants, the Chief Executive, the Governors, the Trust and, where relevant, the person complained of within 10 working days of the hearing.
 The letter will state the reasons for the decision reached and any recommendations made by the Complaints Appeal Panel.
 The decision reached by the Complaints Appeal Panel is the final school based stage of the complaints process.

 The school will keep a record of all appeals, decisions and recommendations of the Complaints Appeal Panel, which record will be kept for 1 year after the pupil leaves the school.

 N/B – In cases where the complaint concerns the conduct of the Headteacher, the Headteacher and the Chair of Governors will be informed of the complaint and the Chair of Governors will arrange for the matter to be investigated as he/she considers appropriate in all the circumstances.
-The parents/carers will be notified of the Chair of Governors’ decision in this regard.
+The complainants will be notified of the Chair of Governors’ decision in this regard.
 In deciding the appropriate manner for the matter to be investigated the Chair of Governors will take into account the provisions of Part 7 of the Education (Independent school Standards) (England) Regulations 2014.

-4. The Role of the School Complaints Unit NEXT STEPS
+4. NEXT STEPS

-If a parent/carer has completed the local procedures and remains dissatisfied, they have the right to refer their complaint to the Secretary of State.
-The Secretary of State has a duty to consider all complaints raised but will only intervene where the governing body has acted unlawfully or unreasonably and where it is expedient or practical to do so.
-It will only overturn a decision in extreme circumstances.
-If it decides that a school has not followed its published procedures it has the power to direct that the process is re-visited.

-The School Complaints Unit (SCU) considers complaints relating to LA maintained schools in England on behalf of the Secretary of State.
+If the complainant believes the school did not handle their complaint in accordance with the published complaints procedure or they acted unlawfully or unreasonably in the exercise of their duties under education law, they can contact the Department for Education after they have completed the school process.

+The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by <School Name>.
+They will consider whether <School Name> has adhered to education legislation and any statutory policies connected with the complaint.

-Further information can be obtained from the SCU by calling the National Helpline on 0370 000 2288 or going online at: www.education.gov.uk/help/contactus or by writing to: Department for Education School Complaints, Unit 2nd Floor, Piccadilly Gate, Store Street, Manchester, M1 2WD.
+The complainant can refer their complaint to the Department for Education online at: www.education.gov.uk/contactus, by telephone on: 0370 000 2288 or by writing to:

-.
+Department for Education Piccadilly Gate Store Street Manchester

+M1 2WD.

 Should the complainant continue to make contact on the same issue the Chair of Governors has the power to inform them that the process is complete and the matter is therefore closed.